mxenabled/ios-connect-demo/README.md

 # MXConnect Demo iOS App
 This is a simple application that shows how to get started with embedding Connect into an iOS application.
-While the links below reference PlatformAPI, this code can work with any of the APIs MX offers.
+While the links below reference the MX Platform API, this code works with any of the APIs MX offers.

 ## How to download and use the demo app